kymatio/kymatio/doc/source/index.rst

 Kymatio: wavelet scattering in Python
 *************************************
-kymatio is a Python module for wavelets and scattering transforms
+kymatio is a Python module for computing wavelet and scattering transforms.

-It is built on top of PyTorch, but also has a fast cuda backend via ``cupy`` and ``skcuda``
+It is built on top of PyTorch, but also has a fast CUDA backend via cupy and skcuda.

 Use kymatio if you need a library that: